spinkube/spin-operator/documentation/content/scaling-spinapp-on-k8s-with-keda.md

 ## Deploy SpinApp and the KEDA ScaledObject

 We can take a look at the SpinApp and the KEDA ScaledObject definitions in our deployment files below.
-As you can see, we have explicitly specified resource limits to `500m` of `cpu` (`spec.resources.limits.cpu`) and `500Mi` of `memory` (`spec.resources.limits.memory`) per Spin application:
+As you can see, we have explicitly specified resource limits to `500m` of `cpu` (`spec.resources.limits.cpu`) and `500Mi` of `memory` (`spec.resources.limits.memory`) per SpinApp:

 ```yaml
 # config/samples/keda-app.yaml